vuoro/rahti/README.md

 ## WebGL 2 Effects

-Since I'm using this library to develop games, I'm also building a set of components for working with WebGL 2: [rahti-webgl2](https://github.com/vuoro/rahti-webgl2).
+Since I'm using this library to develop games, I'm also building a set of components for working with WebGL 2.
+See the `webgl2` folder in this repo, but consider stability experimental.

 ## Inspirations